osg-htc/user-school-2018/docs/materials/day2/part1-ex1-submit-refresher.md

         pass
 ```

-When called without any arguments, the above script will return the latitude and longitude coordinates of the machine that it is run on.

 ### Geolocating several machines

 Now, let’s try to use this Python script and remember some basic HTCondor ideas from yesterday!